Howdju/howdju/howdju-service-common/docs/Type Design.md

 at once.
 The alternatives must be translated to a single entity prior to API submission.

-`FormSubmissiontModel`: An entity we have edited and are ready to submit.
+`FormSubmissionModel`: An entity we have edited and are ready to submit.
 The alternative types have been consolidated to select just one entity.
 They differ from the `Entity` because some related entities may be `Persisted` since we only need to refer to them by `id` to create a relation with them.

+Use `TSubmission = T & Related<T, "related1" | "related2">` to create a new submission
+type where the fields `related1` and `related2` on `T` is `Persisted`.

 `ViewModel`: these are either UI specific models or extensions to entities that contain additional useful fields for displaying the entity to a user.
 They may contain Tags or Votes that are tailored to the viewing user.

+ViewModels always display a persisted Entity, but we also want their fields to be required.
+We use the helper `Materialized\<TEntity>` to represent this.